 Because we have agreements with our farmers to grow a certain amount of crops for us over the course of the growing season, we don’t order less if you plan to miss a week.
 So if you can’t get your share for whatever reason, either send a friend to pick it up or let us know and we can donate it to our hunger relief partner.

 - Bread: Baked in local ovens and delivered to you every other week.
-Our current partner is Brake Bread bakery.
-Brake Bread specializes in naturally leavened (sourdough) bread made from all regionally sourced organic grains.
+Our current partners are Brake Bread, Honey and Rye Bakehouse, and Bakers Field Flour and Bread.
+All three bake bread made from regionally sourced grains.
 We make an effort to work with bakers who are rooted in their community.

 - Eggs: Laid by happy chickens that eat organic feed and graze freely when possible.
 You have the option to have them delivered every week or every other.
 Sunshine Harvest Farm has been our egg partner for three seasons, and members love their brown-shelled, hearty-yolked eggs by the dozen.